‘I never teach pupils, I only provide the conditions in which they can learn’

 - Here are some great positivity posters to put up in your classroom to help create that positive environment.

-Encourage Good Behavior and Acceptance
+Encourage Good Behaviour and Acceptance

-The creation of an effective and workable classroom behavior management plan is essential to provide a quality learning environment that provides opportunities for students to feel valued.
+The creation of an effective and workable classroom behaviour management plan is essential to provide a quality learning environment that provides opportunities for students to feel valued.
 Having a set of classroom rules helps maintain a positive philosophy in the classroom and ensures the teaching and learning sequence runs smoothly.
 Here are some resources to help get you started.

 - Here are some useful parent notes that are handy to have a bundle printed ready to go when you catch one of your students doing the right thing.